projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 networking:
   amazonvpc: {}
 ```
-Then install Calico for network policy only after the cluster is up and ready.
+Then install {{site.prodname}} for network policy only after the cluster is up and ready.

 ##### Kubespray